pavelozerov/articles/concept-of-analysis.md

 **Figure 8**

 ## Implementation of BDD
 Development always starts from the idea.
-Usually all the ideas-without-analysis go to the specific **product backlog (inbox).** Once TODO list is prioritised by Product Owner (or another responsible person), then it goes to a **product roadmap.** Such tickets are usually called Epics, because they describe the idea in general.
+Usually all the ideas-without-analysis go to the specific **product backlog (inbox).** Once TODO list is prioritized by Product Owner (or another responsible person), then it goes to a **product roadmap.** Such tickets are usually called Epics, because they describe the idea in general.
 Epics are some kind of containers for features they consist of.
 The next step is a Feature Mapping: this is a collaborative process involving different teams, that aims to discuss details of feature requirements, architecture, implementation, etc.

-When analysis is ready developers can start to work on **feature implementation** using tickets from **development backlog.** When development finished, there is a QA phase when engineers prepare **automated tests** that are implementation of the behavioural scenarios created during the Feature Mapping process.
+When analysis is ready developers can start to work on **feature implementation** using tickets from **development backlog.** When development finished, there is a QA phase when engineers prepare **automated tests** that are implementation of the behavioral scenarios created during the Feature Mapping process.
 When functional testing is done, feature moves to **acceptance testing**, where analyst and business have to make sure that current implementation does exactly the same what is in the business requirements (Figure 9).

 <img src="https://github.com/pavelozerov/images/blob/master/concept-of-analysis/figure9.png?raw=true" border="1" width="550"/>